NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Animal Summoner.md

 **Prerequisites** Awakened Magic
 * * *
 The connection between you and primal magic deepens.
-You can cast [[Summon Animal|Summon Animal]] as a primal innate spell once per day, heightened to half your level rounded up.
+You can cast [[Spells/Summon Animal|Summon Animal]] as a primal innate spell once per day, heightened to half your level rounded up.

 *Source: Pathfinder Howl of the Wild*
 *ORC*